bioidiap/bob.ip.optflow.liu/README.rst

       url = {http://publications.idiap.ch/downloads/papers/2012/Anjos_Bob_ACMMM12.pdf},
     }

-`Here is a link <http://people.csail.mit.edu/celiu/OpticalFlow/>`_ to Liu's homepage with details on the code, also displaying the original Matlab port.
+Here is a link `Liu's homepage`_ with details on the code, also displaying the original Matlab port.

 Installation
 ------------